A four day, three night coastal escape in Victor Harbor

 Check-in to your accommodation and once settled, immerse yourself in the town’s vibrant creative scene.

-Stop by the Visitor Centre to orient yourself, pick up an Art Trail brochure, then take a leisurely walk through town, admiring public art pieces like Marijana Tadic’s Phosphorescence, Nicole Black’s Telstra Exchange Building Mural or the old railway turntable’s quirky blue sheep.
+Then take a leisurely walk through town, admiring public art pieces like Marijana Tadic’s Phosphorescence, Nicole Black’s Telstra Exchange Building Mural or the old railway turntable’s quirky blue sheep.

 As the day winds down, nature takes centre stage.
 The Bluff (Kongkengguwarr / Longkuwa) rises above the coastline to the southwest, offering panoramic views that shift with the light.